 Strict anaerobic bacteria are very difficult to grow, they require specific bacteriological techniques from their collection to their culture.
 Blood cultures (seeded in two vials: one with oxygen and one without) are generally used to collect and transport them.
 The anaerobic chamber is then used to culture them for phenotypic studies or other types of research.
 Incubation takes place in blood agar mediums, inside an incubator in ambient air where the temperature is about 37°C. It can take several hours or even several days.
 The chamber allows a direct examination thanks to its design.
 In addition, an anaerobic chamber can receive several different samples depending on its capacity and characteristics.
 For example, it can create an atmosphere adapted to micro-aerophilic organisms, tissues or cells in hypoxia.
 Like a laboratory glovebox, the anaerobic chamber is equipped with sleeves to simplify handling without interrupting anaerobic conditions.
 However, it offers a superior quality of anaerobic.
 In other words, the protection of the samples is increased.

-Discover the GP(Campus) and the GP(Concept) of Jacomex
+Discover the PUREMOD and the PUREEVO of Jacomex

 Jacomex is a leading expert in the design and manufacture of containment technologies such as the anaerobic chamber.
-For anaerobic experiments, this French company of international stature offers two product ranges: the GP(Campus) and the GP(Concept).
+For anaerobic experiments, this French company of international stature offers two product ranges: the PUREMOD and the PUREEVO.

 - The PUREMOD: this glovebox is very efficient and has a compact <1 ppm O2 purification unit integrated and a working face.
 It exists in 3 standard sizes.
 It is intended for the protection of products.
 It can be used for common applications under controlled atmosphere in academic research and many other fields.